JochenFM/Milestone_2/README.md

 * Custom cursor icon is from [RealWorld Graphics](http://www.rw-designer.com/) and has been rotated by 180° with [onlinepngtools](https://onlinepngtools.com/).

-* ...was inspired by code from [Stackoverflow](https://stackoverflow.com/).

 * Code for shadows behind portrait images on prize.html is taken from [Codepen](https://codepen.io/).

 * [GitHub](https://github.com) and [Gitpod](https://www.gitpod.io/) were used to host the software development versions and to create and save the code respectively.

 * [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) built directly into the Google Chrome browser were used constantly thoughout the development cycle to test responsive design and diagnose problems.